cloudflare/cloudflare-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 5XX errors.md

 -   Error contains “cloudflare” or “cloudflare-nginx” in the HTML response body.

-**Resolution**: A connectivity issue occured in a Cloudflare data center.
+**Resolution**: A connectivity issue occurred in a Cloudflare data center.
 Provide [Cloudflare support](https://support.cloudflare.com/hc/articles/200172476) with the following information:

 1. Your domain name
 2. The time and timezone of the 503 error occurrence